techidaily/site-windows11/source/_posts/swapping-windows-11s-standard-programs-best-choices.md

 ![bulk crap uninstaller](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/01/bulk-crap-uninstaller.jpg)

- You can[uninstall apps from the Settings app or Control Panel in Windows 11](https://www.makeuseof.com/windows-11-different-ways-to-uninstall-software/) .
+ You can [uninstall apps from the Settings app or Control Panel in Windows 11](https://www.makeuseof.com/windows-11-different-ways-to-uninstall-software/) .
 But the built-in uninstaller won't allow you to remove the bloatware or clean up leftover files after uninstalling a program.

  Bulk Crap Uninstaller is a free program uninstaller for Windows.
 It supports both basic and advanced operations.
 It can remove normally registered, protected, and partially installed apps.